-“NARCO MODERNS: Stimulation and Stupefaction in Post-Unification Italian Culture” takes as its primary object a series of narratives in which drugs—as emblems of intoxication, hallucination, and stimulation—are a rhetorical vehicle for the expression of both hopes and anxieties about ‘modernity.’
+“NARCO MODERNS: Drugs, Technology, and Modernity in Italian Culture (1861-1921)” takes as its primary object a series of narratives in which drugs—as emblems of intoxication, hallucination, and stimulation—are a rhetorical vehicle for the expression of both hopes and anxieties about ‘modernity.’
 For these authors, modernity is a drug—it stupefies, it delights, it anesthetizes, it poisons.

 This project examines both narratives that invoke drugs literally (e.g. Paolo Mantegazza’s treatise on the coca leaf) and those that imagine modernity as narcotic in a more figurative sense (e.g. metaphors of popular literature as a drug, Serao’s characterization of the lotto as the “oppio della miseria”).
 The primary authors examined in her dissertation include Paolo Mantegazza, Ippolito Nievo, Matilde Serao, Italo Svevo, and Pitigrilli.